NFOK16000U Food Consumer Research

 - All aids allowed

 The University will make computers and power available to students taking written exams with invigilation in the University’s building on Peter Bangs Vej 36 (ITX).
 Students are therefore not permitted to bring their own computers, tablets or mobile phones.
 If textbooks and/or notes are permitted, according to the course description, these must be in paper format or on a USB flash drive.

 Several internal examiners.

-If 10 or fewer register for the re-examination the examination form will be 100% oral.
+If 10 or fewer register for the written re-examination (70%) the examination form will be 100% oral.
 The oral exam will be 20 minutes in the course curriculum, no preparation time and all aids allowed.
-For students failing the challenge, an additional oral defence will be allocated of 10 minutes.

 Criteria for exam assesment

 See Learning Outcome